 Our English curriculum provides children with high quality learning opportunities which excite, engage and challenge all.
 Through research led approaches, children are taught the skills and knowledge that enable them to advance through the primary curriculum, developing resilience, confidence, curiosity and independence along the way.

 Rich and varied literary opportunities provide and enhance a curriculum that is ambitious for all: a fundamental aspect of the English curriculum at Holy Trinity is the promotion of the ethos that all children aspire to aim high, achieve well and make strong progress as speakers, readers and writers who can communicate effectively in the world around them.

 It is our intention that children move through the English curriculum at broadly the same pace, with a research driven, mastery approach firmly at our core.
 Children who quickly grasp new content are given a depth of challenge to allow them to go deeper with their understanding, while children who benefit from additional input at any point are guided with same day support.

-In lower Key Stage 2, phonics teaching continues as part of ongoing class and group discussions.
+In lower Key Stage 2, phonics consolidation continues as part of ongoing class and group discussions.
 Children are taught and encouraged to independently apply their knowledge and skills during reading and writing sessions within English and across the wider curriculum.
-Where required, carefully structured teaching is planned for children who need further intense phonic support and this is guided by the Letters and Sounds intervention programme for KS2.
+Where required, carefully structured teaching is planned for children who need further intense phonic support and this is guided by the Little Wandle programme.

 Fostering a love of reading is a fundamental element of our approach to the implementation of the reading curriculum.
 Through a variety of approaches, children’s confidence and independence in reading is developed:

-- Reading for pleasure – all children from Early Years to Y6 take part in sharing class books/novels and access high quality texts in classroom books areas and well-stocked libraries
+- Reading for pleasure – all children from Early Years to Y6 participate in sharing a rich variety of class fiction, non-fiction and poetry, and access high quality texts in classroom books areas and well-stocked, carefully designed libraries

 - Guided Reading: